 A director’s loan provides an opportunity for tax-free borrowing over the short term.
 However, tax may be payable if your loan account is overdrawn (i.e. you owe money to the company) after the end of the company’s financial year.
 This tax is known as ‘section 455’ or ‘S455’ tax.

-Section 455 tax is a form of Corporation Tax and it must be reported on a Company Tax Return.
+Section 455 tax is a form of Corporation Tax, which must be reported on a Company Tax Return.
 If a director’s loan is not repaid in full within 9 months of the company’s year-end, S455 tax is charged at a rate of 33.75% of the outstanding loan balance.

 However, companies can reclaim this tax when the director’s loan is fully repaid.
 Therefore, S455 is essentially a holding tax.